yurakuzmich/rsschool-cv/cv.md

 ## Skills
 Have basic web development skills.
 For a long time was engaged as a part-time job and a hobby.
+Hope to use thiss skills for my work.
 **Front:**
  _html, css, js + jquery, bootstrap_.
 **Back:**